dan-chui/peko-peko/README.md

 ## 💻 Project

-**Peko-Peko** is a powerful and user-friendly recipe that allows users to search for recipes, save their favorite recipes, and create personalized lists.
+**Peko-Peko** is a powerful and user-friendly recipe app that allows users to search for recipes, bookmark their favorite recipes, and create personalized lists.
 It simplifies the process of finding and organizing recipes.

 Please visit (in a new tab): https://peko-peko-recipe.netlify.app/